andrewlo1111/Pic10CFinalProject/README.md

 Progress throughout the project:

  At the very start of the project, it was rather simple as I just created basic classes that laid down the foundation for what encompass the basic concepts of the game such as unit stats and the existence of units and buildings.
+Units have the ability to simply move and attack with their own unique set of attack and defense stats.
+Therefore, the base class unit was used while the villager with its unique build function, warrior, archer, and knight inherited these aspects.
+The building class was similar with the town center, mine, and farm class inheriting it.
+However, this class was later removed as it proved to be useless.
+The player class was created to keep track of all the things the player controls in the game.

  Then, a control window was created in the main file which displayed the amount of resources that a player has.
 Following this, when  trying to alternate between windows for player 1 and player two, I realized that I could not successfully connect a QPushButton with the clicked signal with the change index slot for the stacked widget object.
 In order to combat this problem, I looked into the QButtonGroup and was able to group two push buttons together to allow for the changing of stacked widgets.

  Afterwards, I wrote the update slots for the different resources and buildings.
 However, after writing the update slots I realized that in order to use the update slots in conjunction with the update label slots that would accompany the changes with the update resources,